electron/electron/docs/api/web-view-tag.md

 ### Event: 'will-navigate'

 Returns:

 * `url` String

 Emitted when a user or the page wants to start navigation.
 It can happen when the `window.location` object is changed or a user clicks a link in the page.

+This event will not emit when the navigation is started programmatically with APIs like `<webview>.loadURL` and `<webview>.back`.

-It not emitted during in-page navigation such as clicking anchor links or updating the `window.location.hash`.
-Use `did-navigate-in-page` for this purpose.
+It is also not emitted during in-page navigation, such as clicking anchor links or updating the `window.location.hash`.
+Use `did-navigate-in-page` event for this purpose.

+Calling `event.preventDefault()` does __NOT__ have any effect.

-### Event: 'did-navigate-to-different-page'
+### Event: 'did-navigate'

-Emitted when the new page that was navigated to is different from the previous page.
+Returns:

+* `url` String

+Emitted when a navigation is done.

+This event is not emitted for in-page navigations, such as clicking anchor links or updating the `window.location.hash`.
+Use `did-navigate-in-page` event for this purpose.

 ### Event: 'did-navigate-in-page'

+Returns:

+* `url` String

+Emitted when an in-page navigation happened.

-Emitted when the page url changes but does not cause navigation outside of the page.
+When in-page navigation happens, the page URL changes but does not cause navigation outside of the page.
 Examples of this occurring are when anchor links are clicked or when the DOM `hashchange` event is triggered.

 ### Event: 'close'